FerTalavera/vape-lung-cancer/README.md

 # Analysis pipeline for Whole-Exome-Sequencing of lung tumours from mice exposed to E-Cigarette

 ## 1. Quality Control
-1. Run fastqc & multiqc (obtained illumina universal adapter warning in 11 samples, all FFPE).
+1. Initial quality assessment with FastQC and MultiQC revealed Illumina universal adapter contamination in 11 FFPE samples.
-2. To remove adapters first we got the adapters file from MoCaSeq github webpage (BBDuk-Adapters.fa), after analyzing variants in IGV we got another adapter which we add to this file and also add the Illumina Universal Adapter (AGATCGGAAGAG) that fastqc uses.
+2. To address this, we compiled an adapter sequence file.
+This included the BBDuk-Adapters.fa sequences from the MoCaSeq GitHub, an additional adapter identified through IGV analysis, and the Illumina Universal Adapter (AGATCGGAAGAG) reported by FastQC.
-3. Then as we had bam files we clip this sequences so that the tools we use later doesn't take them into account.
+3. Using this adapter list, we clipped adapter sequences from the BAM files to prevent downstream analysis interference.
-4. Perform fastqc & multiqc after clipping the sequences and there is no warning in adapters anymore but the N content at the end of the sequences got a warning.
+4. Post-clipping FastQC and MultiQC analysis confirmed the removal of adapter contamination.
+However, this revealed a new warning regarding increased N content at the end of the sequences.
-5. Retrieve samtools stats and plots.
+5. We then assessed alignment quality using samtools stats and generated corresponding plots.
-6. Got the reference used for the alignment (Mus_musculus.GRCm38.68.dna.toplevel.fa.gz).
+6. The Mus musculus GRCm38.68 reference genome (dna.toplevel.fa.gz) was used for alignment.
-7. Then we generate a .dict file and a .fai file for fasta reference.
+7. For downstream processing, we generated a dictionary (.dict) and index (.fai) file for the reference genome.
-8. Calculate contamination and concordance with conpair.
+8. Finally, we evaluated contamination and sample concordance using Conpair.

 ## 2. Somatic mutational profile
-1. First we get the germline variants from the normal samples using the tumor/only mode of GATK Mutect2.
+1. Germline variants were called from normal samples using GATK Mutect2 in tumor-only mode.
-2. Then we got the bait coordinate file from Agilent (S32371113_Covered.bed) but in the bed the chromosomes were label as “chr1” and in the reference they were label as “1”, to fix this we remove the “chr” in the bed.
+2. The Agilent bait coordinate file (S32371113_Covered.bed) was adapted for our reference genome by removing the "chr" prefix from chromosome labels.

 ```bash
 sed 's/chr//g' Allexon_v2_Covered.bed > Allexon_v2_Covered_corrected.bed
 ```

-3. To create the GenomicDB we need to prepare a file containing a mapping of sample name to file url in tab delimited format (tab_batch.sample_map).
+3. A tab-delimited sample map file (tab_batch.sample_map) linking sample names to file URLs was prepared.
-4. Create the GenomicDB.
+4. A GenomicDB was created to facilitate joint genotyping.
-5. Create the Panel of Normals
+5. A Panel of Normals (PON) was generated to filter recurrent technical artifacts.
-6. Perform the variant calling with mutect2 using a --min-base-quality-score of 30.
+6. Somatic variant calling was performed using Mutect2 with a minimum base quality score of 30.
-7. To filter the variants we first run the LearnReadOrientationModel function of GATK which gets the maximum likelihood estimates of artifact prior probabilities in the orientation bias mixture model.
+7. Strand bias artifacts were obtained using GATK LearnReadOrientationModel.
-8. Then we download the germline variants of the FVBNJ mice strain to filter this germline variants from our vcf files (FVB_NJ_snps_indels_combined.vcf.gz).
-We needed to add the population allele frequencies (AF) in the INFO field because this VCF did not have it (FVB_NJ_snps_indels_combined_AF.vcf.gz) and index it.
+8. Germline variants from the FVB/NJ mouse strain (FVB_NJ_snps_indels_combined.vcf.gz) were retrieved for filtering.
+Population allele frequencies (AF) were added to this VCF, and the file was indexed.
-9. Now we get the pileup summaries which tabulates pileup metrics for inferring contamination.
+9. Pileup summaries were generated using GATK to estimate contamination levels.
-10. After that we calculate the fraction of reads coming from cross-sample contamination with the CalculateContamination function.
+10. Cross-sample contamination was quantified using GATK CalculateContamination.
-11. We filter the calls with the function FilterMutectCalls using the metrics previously calculated and filter the variants that pass the filtering step.
+11. Mutect2 calls were filtered using FilterMutectCalls based on previously calculated metrics.

 ```bash
 bcftools view -i 'FILTER="PASS"' MD6753a_filtered_mutect2.vcf > MD6753a_filtered_mutect2_passed.vcf
 ```

-12. Moreover, to decrease the false-positive rate of reported mutations, we use SelectVariants to filter out all indels >10 bp.
-We apply filters for coverage (>=10x) and supporting reads for the mutation in the tumour sample (at least three, and at least one in each strand to avoid strand bias).
+12. To further reduce false positives, variants were filtered to exclude indels larger than 10 bp and to require a minimum coverage of 10x and at least three supporting reads (with ≥1 on each strand) in the tumor sample.

 ```bash
 bcftools filter -i '(FORMAT/AD[0:0] + FORMAT/AD[0:1]) >= 10 && (FORMAT/AD[1:0] + FORMAT/AD[1:1]) >= 10 && FORMAT/AD[0:1] >= 3 && FORMAT/AD[1:1] = 0 && FORMAT/SB[0:2] >= 1 && FORMAT/SB[0:3] >= 1' MD6753a_filtered_mutect2_pass_selected.vcf -Oz -o MD6753a_filtered_bcftools.vcf
 ```
-13. Then we download the VEP cache of our reference genome (GRCm38) a downloadable file containing all transcript models, regulatory features and variant data for a species and annotate our variants using Ensembl VEP.
+13. The Ensembl VEP cache for the GRCm38 reference genome was downloaded, and variants were annotated using Ensembl VEP.
-14. Now, to identify the driver genes first we get the recurrently mutated genes.
+14. Recurrently mutated genes were identified to pinpoint potential driver genes.
-15. Next, we use dndscv to identify the genes that are under positive selection.
+15. Genes under positive selection were identified using the dndscv tool.
-16. To identify driver genes not identified by dndscv due to the low sample size we filter the variants for mutant allele frequency (>=10%).
+16. To capture potential driver genes missed by dndscv due to sample size, we also filtered variants with a mutant allele frequency (MAF) ≥10%.

 ```bash
 bcftools filter -i 'FORMAT/AF>=0.1' MD6753a_filtered_bcftools_vep.vcf -Oz -o MD6753a_filtered_bcftools_vep_MAF.vcf
 ```

-17. We make an oncoplot with the top 15 genes identified by dndscv.
+17. We generated an oncoplot visualizing the top 15 genes identified by dndscv.
-18. Then to see the location of recurrent mutations we make some lollipop plots
+18. Lollipop plots for some genes were created to illustrate the genomic location of recurrent mutations.

 ```bash
 /Users/fernandatalavera/Downloads/lollipops_1.7.1_darwin_all/lollipops -o=Braf.png -legend -labels -dpi=300 -U P28028 V637E V584E